-- Six essential aspects for good feedback are: checking if feedback is necessary, giving it when it happens, being objective, being transparent, empathizing and giving feedback in private.
+- Six essential aspects of good feedback are: checking if feedback is necessary, giving it when it happens, being objective, being transparent, empathizing, and giving feedback in private.

-- Semi-annual retrospective is a good way to have a structured conversation with the team member about the results achieved and how they were achieved, and about the challenges to come.
+- A semi-annual retrospective is a good way to have a structured conversation with the team member about the results achieved and how they were achieved, and the challenges to come.
 This retrospective must be built together with the team member.
 If there is a formal performance appraisal process in the company where you are working, use the retrospective process to create the performance appraisal.